Aalen: Spatial planning

 Aalen forms a Mittelzentrum ("medium-level centre") within the Ostwürttemberg region.
 Its designated catchment area includes the following municipalities of the central and eastern Ostalbkreis district: Abtsgmünd, Bopfingen, Essingen, Hüttlingen, Kirchheim am Ries, Lauchheim, Neresheim, Oberkochen, Riesbürg and Westhausen, and is interwoven with the catchment area of Nördlingen, situated in Bavaria, 30 km east of Aalen.

 Climate

 As Aalen's territory sprawls on escarpments of the Swabian Jura, on the Albuch and the Härtsfeld landscapes, and its elevation has a range of 355 m, the climate varies from district to district.

 The weather station the following data originate from is located between the town centre and Wasseralfingen at about and has been in operation since 1991.

 The sunshine duration is about 1800 hours per year, which averages 4.93 hours per day.
-So Aalen is above the German average of 1550 hours per year.
+Thus Aalen's annual sunshine duration ranks higher than the German average of 1550 hours per year.
 However, with 167 days of precipitation, Aalen's region also ranks above the German average of 138.
 The annual rainfall is 807 mm, about the average within Baden-Württemberg.

 The annual mean temperature is 9.9 C. Here Aalen ranks above the German average of 8.2 C and the Baden-Württemberg average of 8.1 C.